Progress Over Perfection

-Now that my boys are teenagers, I still expect them to repeat mistakes from time to time in some areas, but I also realize progress should exist.
-They love Jesus, but they’re certainly in training still in so many ways.
-I have to constantly keep telling myself…
+When my boys were teenagers, I still expected them to repeat mistakes from time to time in some areas, but I also realized progress should exist.
+They loved Jesus, but they were certainly in training still in so many ways.
+I had to constantly keep telling myself:

 “Progress over perfection.”

 Unfortunately, many adults act much like teenagers at times, though there should be marked maturity well beyond that found in most teenagers.
 These adults live in convenient confusion and believe saying “I’m sorry” stands on its own without being followed by a changed life.

 I’m certainly guilty.
 I’ve relied on my words to carry me a bit much too at times.
 I, too, have been conveniently confused, thinking that filling my life with learning and knowing stuff somehow means trusting Christ.
 The truth is, though, trusting Christ really means doing what He says.
 It means following His directions and not pretending to be confused over what God’s Word says.

 James addresses this very topic in James 1:22-25.